Module 7: Principles of interorganisational cooperation and risk assessment in cases of domestic violence in multi-professional teams

 Thank you for reading Nora’s story.

 Learn more about domestic violence risk assessment from the Good-read section.
-Don’t forget to print your own risk assessment checklist from the Materials section.
+Do not forget to print your own risk assessment checklist from the Materials section.

 Good-read